Tfkalk/WinterOlympicData/README.md

 Raw Sports Data shows every medal given out at the Winter Olympics.
 You can find the year, sport, discipline, gender, event, country, and medal type.

-Both are broken down into Gold, Silver, Bronze, and Total.
+Data is broken down into Gold, Silver, Bronze, and Total.

 2018 data will eventually be necessary!